willybh11/chessGame/README.md

 	this file contains the information that the AI uses to play chess

+#this game is under GNU General Public License 3

-#this game was completed in the year 2037
+#this game was completed in the year 2037.